ylgrgyq/carmine-mock-tool/README.md

 # carmine-mock-tool

 [com.taoensso/carmine](https://github.com/ptaoussanis/carmine) is a great redis client.
-Easy to use and have has great docs.
-But it has only one defect that it is difficult to test.
-You always need to start a redis server on your local machine and use it to ensure your code is correct.
-If you have a CI for your project, and want to test your code
+Easy to use and have great docs.
+But it has a annoying defect that it is difficult to write unit test.

-A Clojure library designed to mock com.taoensso/carmine (a famous redis client written in clojure).

 ## Usage